Doctoral Programme in Clinical Psychology

 Offer of an interview to those completing a PhD will be conditional upon submission of the PhD for viva by the time of interview in March.
 Any offers made to applicants currently studying for a PhD will ordinarily be conditional upon the applicant passing their viva with at most minor modifications (three months) before the acceptance deadline in early June.
 Applicants should take account of this early in their planning given delays in organising vivas.

-Offers made to applicants who have not provided academic transcripts and certificates will be conditional upon the provision of suitable evidence of completion including submission of all corrections if applicable no later than 1 September 2018.
+Offers made to those applicants who are in the process of completing a qualification (and therefore cannot provided academic transcripts and certificates at the point of application) will be conditional upon the submission of suitable evidence of completion, including submission of all corrections, to be received no later than 1 September 2018.
 It is the responsibility of the applicant to ensure that any conditions attached to their offer are met as specified in the offer letter.
 It will not normally be possible for UEA to offer extensions to deadlines.
-We regret that offers for NHS places on the Doctorate in Clinical Psychology cannot be deferred beyond 1 October 2018.
+We regret that offers for funded places on the Doctorate in Clinical Psychology cannot be deferred beyond 1st October 2018.